codio/knowledge/source/instructors/admin/organization/create-org-library.rst

 .. meta::
-   :description: Create an Organization Assessments Library
+   :description: Create an organization assessments library to allow faculty to share assessment items with other instructors.

 .. _org-library: